 Caesars Operating Company complies with Title VII of the Civil Rights Act of 1964, Title I of the Americans with Disabilities Act and all applicable federal, state and local laws.

-For a more detailed view on a State by State basis in the U.S., see our State Fact Sheets at: caesarscorporate.com/about-caesars/reports
+For a more detailed view on a state by state basis, see our State Summary Reports at: caesarscorporate.com/about-caesars/reports